jaegertracing/jaeger-ui/packages/plexus/README.md

 ### `LayoutManager`

 The LayoutManager generates the layout for the graph, i.e. it determines the node positions and the paths of the edges.
 Options can be passed that will affect the layout.
-See `TODO(joe)` for details.
+See [`LayoutManager` options](#layoutmanager-options) for details.

 ```tsx
 const lm = new LayoutManager({ useDotEdges: true, rankdir: 'TB', ranksep: 1.1 });